 - The Company reported a record $100 million profit.

 - The Company ran into financial difficulties and BP became a 50% shareholder.

 - Stolt-Nielsen Seaway A/S established to provide services for offshore petroleum and exploration in the North Sea.

 - Sea Farm A/S established in Norway for production of salmon smolt.

 - The Company acquired first storage terminal.

-- Seven new double bottom, double skin, partly stainless steel ships ordered, later setting the standards for the parcel tanker market and IMO specifications.
+- Seven double bottom, double skin, partly stainless steel ships ordered, setting the standard for the parcel tanker market and IMO specifications.

 - Offices in New York, Japan and Oslo established.
 Company was operating 18 ships and still expanding its fleet with Trans-Atlantic, Trans-Pacific, Great Lakes and Latin American routes established.